 - Wash your hands thoroughly.

-When using Dalacin cream follow the instructions below to help relieve symptoms and to prevent a recurrence.
-Bacterial vaginosis often returns after 3 months.
+When using Dalacin vaginal cream, follow the instructions below to help relieve symptoms and to prevent a recurrence, as bacterial vaginosis often returns after three months:

 - Wash with water and plain soap;